-A traditional share investment, sometimes referred to as a ‘long only’ share investment, is where an investment manager creates a portfolio of shares he believes will outperform the market.
-The problem is, even though the investment manager may have an exceptional share selection method that consistently beats the market, if the overall market falls by 50%, then the portfolio may still fall by 40% or more, and a 40% loss of capital is always bad, no matter what the context.
+A traditional active share investment is where an investor or investment manager creates a portfolio of shares they believe will outperform the market.
+The problem is, even though they may have an exceptional share selection method that consistently beats the market, if the overall market falls by 50%, then the portfolio may still fall by 40% or more, and a 40% loss of capital is always bad, no matter what the context.

 All Seasons takes a much more diverse approach and understands that all investments perform better or worse dependent on the prevailing economic conditions and as it is impossible to consistently predict when economic conditions will change, a portfolio is constructed that performs well through a wide range of economic conditions.
 The aim is to provide the best long-term performance with the least amount of risk, rather than trying to be the best performer in any one year.

 If the All Seasons approach to investing is such a good idea, why doesn't everyone do it?

 Whilst the basic concept of All Seasons is fairly easy to grasp, most investors simply don’t have the technological, financial, or human resources to implement and monitor such an undertaking, which involves extensive research into which investments perform best under the various economic seasons, selecting the investments that produce the best returns for the least amount of risk and then combining these investments in the optimal manner so as to produce the best possible return for the least amount of risk across the full range of economic seasons.
 Once created, the portfolio requires constant monitoring, rebalancing, as well as continual research and development.
 It takes considerable skill to develop and maintain an optimal investment portfolio through time.

 Why don’t all of the large super funds follow an All Seasons approach?